janottegithub/github-ajax/README.md

 # Github Profile Search Application with jQuery & Ajax

--use of the GitHub API.
+-use of the GitHub API<br/>
--Use of Ajax request.
+-Use of Ajax request<br/>

--fetch user profile information.
+-fetch user profile information<br/>
--fetch user repository’s.
+-fetch user repository’s<br/>
--display them nice by using bootstrap.
+-display them nice by using bootstrap